li1jkdaw/LPCNet_parallel/README.md

-# gaussian_lpcnet
+# parallel_lpcnet
-Speech samples synthesized with Gaussian LPCNet vocoder are posted in this repository.
+Parallel LPCNet code will soon be here.